Fee payment deadline is today, May 21. More

 - Copy of Ohio Driver license or State Identification card

-- Completed DACA Residency Application (link to form)
+- Completed DACA Residency Application

 - Males 18 - 26 will need to provide a Selective Service number on the application